 Sloping Floors?
 Hairline Cracks?
 Time for House Leveling!

-Have you noticed that your floors are sloping or that you have hairline cracks in your walls, floors, tiles, and drywall?
+Have you noticed that your home has sloping floors or that you have hairline cracks in your walls, floors, tiles, and drywall?
 These are all signs that you may have foundation problems.
 There are several reasons why a home may settle.
 Some of the most common reasons are:

-- Improper backfilled soil - If the soil beneath the foundation was not properly backfilled during construction, the soil will shift causing the foundation to shift and settle.
+- Improper backfilled soil – If the soil beneath the foundation was not properly backfilled during construction, the soil will shift and cause the foundation to shift and settle.

-- Tree roots - If trees are too close to a home, the roots will drink up all of the water beneath the foundation, creating voids.
-The foundation will sink into these voids.
+- Tree roots – If trees are too close to a home, the roots will drink up all of the water beneath the foundation, creating voids.
+The foundation can sink into these voids.

 - Expansive soils – Expansive soils such as clay soil will expand when wet and shrink when dry.
 This constant heaving and shrinking of the soil will cause the foundation to shift and move.

 When a home’s foundation has settled, it will cause the entire home to be unlevel.
 Some of the signs of an unlevel house are:

 - Ceiling cracks